youngmr290/Australian-Farm-Optimisation-Model/docs/seasonality_index.rst

 Each season type is allocated a probability based on the historical (or other method) of occurrence.
 A season type with 0 probability could be excluded from the model to reduce size.

+Current definition
+^^^^^^^^^^^^^^^^^^
+The key tactical decisions are:

+    #. stock liveweight
+    #. pasture deferment
+    #. stock sales
+    #. rotation choice
+    #. biomass usage (ie harvest, fodder or hay)

+Determining season types for crop is quite simple.
+Decisions about rotation are made at the time of seeding and decisions about harvest are made at the end of the season.
+Statistical modelling indicated that crop production is primarily determined by time of season break and spring rainfall.
+Thus, for crop, the break of season and spring conditions are good seasonal indicators that capture the majority of the production variance whilst allowing realistic tactical decisions to be made.

+Pasture/livestock are more complicated because their decisions are more continuous.
+However, discussion with consultants and statistical modelling has identified the key points in the season where decisions are made.
+The break of season timing was identified as most important indicator for pasture and livestock management because time of break is a good indicator of the amount of early feed available which is the most feed limiting time of year.
+Pasture decisions are generally not made at the first sign of the season break because it takes some time for the pasture to establish.
+Thus, time of sowing has been deemed a suitable indicator for pasture decisions.
+For example, early sowing indicates an early break to the season and more early feed therefore a decision could be to stop feedlotting and graze pastures.
+Winter productivity is less variable between seasons due to the lower temperatures and thus no winter decision points were included.
+Spring conditions largely explain total pasture production and dry summer feed availability.
+Which may impact management decisions such as livestock liveweight pattern and sale.

+Overall, for both crop and pasture/livestock, time of sowing and spring rainfall were determined as key indicators of seasonal management.
+The season definition described above was defined for the Great Southern region of Western Australia.
+The season definition may vary for different regions.
+Other factors that may be considered in future improvements are seasonal impacts on pasture quality and false breaks.

 Season details